 “Worse!” she blurts.
-“I couldn’t imagine—” She takes a breath.
-“I am a lifelong Witch—the prospect of unquickened senses fills me with dread.
+“I couldn’t accept living like—” She takes a breath.
+“I am a lifelong Witch; the prospect of unquickened senses fills me with dread.
 If your aura remains closed, your life will become mechanical and gray.”

 Elier gives me a puzzled look.
 “What about swordplay?”

 I shrug.
-“A minority do it as a fun hobby, but…”
+“A couple people do it as a fun hobby, but…”

 “Are the inhabitants of your world as obstructed as you?”
 Erany asks incredulously.

 “His auric rigidity matches up with his claims,” Nyanti says.
 “Lock someone’s aura in monotone stasis, and their stagnation will attract a matching circumstance.
-It may not happen all at once—it would slowly take place over the course of decades—but barring a drastic turn of events, it will manifest as a physical reality.
+It may not happen all at once—it would take place over the course of decades—but barring a drastic turn of events, it would eventually become a physical reality.
 Am I correct?”

-I answer with a nod; a little chagrined, a little irritated—her ruthless analysis of first world office life feels a little too on the nose.
+I answer with a nod; a little chagrined, a little irritated—her ruthless analysis of first world life feels a little on the nose.
 “Pretty much, yeah.”